gonsie/gonsie.github.io/_posts/2013-10-22-bgq-git-repos.md

 ---
 title: GitHub Repositories on AMOS
 category: notes
-layout: notes
+layout: default
 ---

 # GitHub Repositories on CCI Machines

 Since there are no holes poked in the RPI firewall for GitHub, we have to manually push from local machines to the landing pads.
 The process is easy, but requires some set up.
 As always, I recommend using an SSH config file.

 In this example, I will follow the best practices highlighted [here](ccni-gpfs.html).

 My personal details are: